I prefer the Christmas celebration to be on Christmas Eve, called La Vigilia (the Vigil) in Italian.

 In my book Sicilian Seafood Cooking, and on my blog you’ll find a range of recipes perfect for Christmas Eve.
 I really like the idea of preparing several courses, and it’s easy to start with something light like a vegetarian dish (bring on grilled zucchini, eggplants and peppers or a Caponata or Parmigiana!) or a seafood salad or fish—thinly sliced, raw and marinaded.

-A small serve of a seafood pasta could follow or some other light serving of rolled fish or a baked fish or a baccalà (salted cod) dish.
-Baccala is traditionally eaten in many parts of Italy including in Trieste where I lived as a child.
-In many parts of Italy. eel is also popular.
+A small serve of seafood pasta could be followed by a light serving of rolled fish, baked fish or a baccalà (salted cod) dish.
+Baccalà is traditionally consumed in many parts of Italy, including Trieste where I lived as a child.
+Eel is also a popular dish in many regions.

 There are also many recipes that could be useful for this holiday period on my blog.
 Here are only a few:

-A SEAFOOD CHRISTMAS – BUON NATALE ( ***There are numerous recipes in this Post.
-I was interviewed on ABC with Fran Kelly Dec 2011)
+( ***There are numerous recipes in this Post.
+I was interviewed on ABC with Fran Kelly Dec 2011.
+A SEAFOOD CHRISTMAS Feast with Fran Kelly – RADIO NATIONAL BREAKFAST PROGRAMME)

 Pasta dishes I particularly like preparing: